 Queen Nzinga a Mbande, also known as Ana de Sousa Nzinga Mbande, rose to power as the leader of the Mbundu, an ethnic group of what is known as modern-day Angola.
 Queen Nzinga lived during the period of the Atlantic slave trade and the rise of Portuguese traders in her region.
-She was known as a clever military strategist and strong opponent to the trading of slaves in her homeland and saw herself as an equal to male leaders who looked down on her because of gender.
+She was known as an intelligent military strategist and strong opponent to the trading of slaves in her homeland and saw herself as an equal to male leaders even though they looked down on her because of gender.

 Nzinga, who was given her name because of the umbilical cord that wrapped around her neck when she was born, would often accompany her father during times of war.
 Although her father’s first wife bore him a son, he did not live up to royal expectations.
 On the other hand, Nzinga excelled where her older brother didn’t, even though she was held back because of her gender.

 As Portuguese traders invaded the coast of Angola, Nzinga’s father led the Ndongo tribes to war in rebellion.
 Other Mbundu tribes made deals with the traders, weakening the people overall.
 Trained in the art of warfare by her father and his men, Nzinga fought alongside her people and fell in love with a fellow royal tribesman.
 The pair had a son, but Nzinga’s husband would die later in battle.
 As a widow, she still fought for her people despite the grief.

 When her father died, her brother, Mbandi, became king but he was unfit for rule.
 In 1622, and as depicted in a famous painting, Mbandi sent his sister on a diplomacy mission with Portuguese governor Joao Corria de Sousa to end the fighting between his people and her tribe.
 Sousa offered Nzinga a mat, and as the drawing shows, she ordered a servant to offer his back as she sat on level with the governor (pictured above).